juice500ml/juice500ml.github.io/_posts/2019-03-25-Bandit-Algorithms-for-Website-Optimization.markdown

 	- Cold start is prevented by $b_i=\infty$
 	- UCBs are explicitly curious algorithms.
 Curiousness are implemented with bonus $b_i$, where $b_i$ gets bigger when $n_i$ is too small.
 So, we will occasionally visit the worst of the arms.
 - Comparing bandit algorithms side-by-side
-	- UCB1 is much noisier than epsilon-Greedy or Softmax.
+	- UCB1 is much noisier than $\epsilon$-Greedy or Softmax.
-	- epsilon-Greedy doesn’t converge as quickly as Softmax.
+	- $\epsilon$-Greedy doesn’t converge as quickly as Softmax.
 	- UCB1 takes a while to catch up with Softmax.
 	- UCB1 finds the best arm quickly, but the backpedaling it does causes it to underpreform the Softmax.